SpiffGreen/pictorial/README.md

 # Pictorial
-Pictorial is a simple domain specific language for that compiles to Scalable Vector Graphics(SVG) format.
+Pictorial is a simple domain specific language that compiles to Scalable Vector Graphics, SVG format.
 Its simple and expressive.

 ## Samples
 ### Program structure